 The biggest advantage of an IRS setup is increased cornering ability.
 If your car goes around a turn and the inside wheel hits a bump in the road, those vibrations won’t be carried to the other side and upset to the vehicle.
 If the vehicle is able to remain stable throughout the corner, you’re able to push the car harder and put down better track times.
 On top of all that, ride quality is drastically increased due to the series of bushings required to run an IRS set-up - the bushings minimize driveline noise, vibration and harshness (NVH) from entering the interior of the car, unlike a solid rear axle.

-The Mustang featured an independent rear suspension system in 1999-2004 in SVT Cobra models and became standard across the board beginning in 2015.
+The Mustang featured an independent rear suspension system in select 1999-2004 SVT Cobra models and became standard across the board beginning in 2015.

 Mustang IRS vs Solid Rear Axles: Pros & Cons